kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   [Pod topology spread constraints](/docs/concepts/scheduling-eviction/topology-spread-constraints/).
 - `MinimizeIPTablesRestore`: Enables new performance improvement logics in the kube-proxy iptables mode.
-- `MultiCIDRServiceAllocator`: Track IP address allocations for Service cluster IPs using IPAddress objects.
+- `MultiCIDRServiceAllocator`: Allow to dynamically configure the cluster Service IP ranges using ServiceCIDR objects and track IP address allocations for Service cluster IPs using IPAddress objects.
 - `NewVolumeManagerReconstruction`: Enables improved discovery of mounted volumes during kubelet startup.
 Since this code has been significantly refactored, we allow to opt-out in case kubelet gets stuck at the startup or is not unmounting volumes from terminated Pods.
 Note that this